-Applications should be built using component-based development.
-This will help you build applications that handle change better, allow reuse and can reduce maintenance costs.
-Generally speaking, 70 percent of costs of a system implementation are incurred when the project has been completed.
-That means that applications built using component-based modules simplify maintenance and are more cost effective.
-If you are not doing pair programming, you should at least do code reviews.
-You will find that a programmer will write better code if they know it will be reviewed.
-Reviews should take place frequently after a feature is coded.
-Reviewers should help improve the code and their name should be added in the comments when the code is checked in.
-Reviews also improve knowledge sharing within the team.
+Successful application development uses component-based development.
+This process helps you design and develop applications that handle change better, allows the reuse of code, functions and other modular functionality, and can reduce the maintenance costs associated with the project and environment.
+Generally speaking, in software development projects 70 percent of the costs of a system implementation are incurred after the project has been completed.
+This means that applications built using component-based modules allow for a more compartmentalized and streamlined design, which in turn allows for easier troubleshooting, simpler maintenance, and are more cost effective.
+Pair programming is very helpful and creating a process of code reviews can dramatically reduce the number of defects that appear after the initial implementation.
+Establishing these and other best practices will help ensure that programmers write better code; they know it will be reviewed.
+These reviews should take place regularly and after a feature is coded.
+Reviewers should not only help to improve the code, but they should take responsibility for the code byadding their name in the comments when the code is checked in.
+Reviews also improve knowledge sharing within the team and improve performance and efficiency in downstream development.

-In traditional waterfall development, integration is done late in the development cycle.
-This is a very risky approach.
-One way of reducing such risk is to integrate and test continually, not at a single point in the project (a “big bang”) as done in traditional development.
-Martin Fowler defines Continuous Integration (CI) as “a fully automated and reproducible build, including testing, that runs many times a day.
+In traditional waterfall development, the integration is done late in the development cycle.
+This presents a high level of risk due to the potential issues may be nested and difficult to address..
+One way of reducing this risk is to integrate and test continually, not at a single point in the project (such as a “big bang” integration), as done in traditional development.
+Martin Fowler (2000) defines continuous integration (CI) as “a fully automated and reproducible build, including testing, that runs many times a day.
 This allows each developer to integrate daily, thus reducing integration problems.”

-Continuous Integration gives you rapid feedback and mistakes are corrected quickly.
-The three main steps for Continuous Integration are:
+CI gives you rapid feedback and enables mistakes to be corrected quickly.
+The three main steps for CI are listed next.

-1. All code is checked in daily into a single source code repository by the team members
+1. All code is checked in daily into a single source code repository.

-2. Automatic build, which runs compiler scripts and reports on success or failure
+2. Automatic build, runs compiler scripts and reports on success or failure of the code.

-3. Automatic testing executes unit tests for the code, and if possible runs regression tests.
+3. Automatic testing executes unit tests for the code and, if possible, runs regression tests.

-Testing is usually an afterthought in traditional development.
-Agile development stresses the importance of testing by the concept of Test Driven Development (TDD).
-In TDD, an automated unit test is written before you write any code.
-The developer continually adds more test cases and makes them pass by writing the required code.
-TDD provides superior quality software and ensures that testing is at the heart of development and not something that is done at the dying stages of the development process.
+In traditional development, testing is usually an afterthought.
+In using a more Agile development process, it stresses the importance of testing by the concept of test-driven development (TDD).
+In TDD, an automated unit test is written before any code is written.
+The developer will continually add more test cases and make them pass by writing the required code.
+TDD provides superior quality software and ensures that testing is at the heart of development, not something done at the final stages of the development process.

-Refactoring is improving the structure of components without changing its functionality.
-This improves quality and makes the software easier to maintain.
-It is important to have automated tests to ensure you have not inadvertently changed component behavior.
+Another approach is to leverage Refactoring.
+Refactoring improves the structure of components without changing their functionality.
+This practice improves quality and also makes the software being developed easier to maintain.
+By having automated tests it will ensure you have not inadvertently changed component behavior.
 Refactoring is particularly useful to do on critical or complex pieces of code.

-From a Management Perspective
+Planning Level Approach

-Studies have shown roughly that 40 to 50 percent of features created from early specifications were never used and an additional 15 to 20 percent were rarely used.
-This suggests we should do iterative development, which will allow us to
+In reviewing initial requirements in software solutions developed and delivered, studies have shown roughly that 40 to 50 percent of features created from early specifications were never used and an additional 15 to 20 percent were rarely used (Khurana, 2009).
+These statistics suggest that we should do iterative development, which will allow us to